planet-os/docs/source/includes/_rest-api.md

 Let's start with an API output example for the GFS forecast by taking one variable `Temperature_hybrid` from the list of 200+ variables.
 Use of single variable will make the example more readable.

-Root entries are `stats` and `entries`.
+Root elements are `stats` and `entries`.
 Stats just describes user's query.
 Usually, it duplicates query parameters (like `count` and `start`/`end`), but in case user omits the use of some query parameters this section shows defaults that were used.

 Entries section is a list of data samples selected by API query.
 In the example above we use default `count` setting which is `1`.
 So we have a single entry.